 - They were let go for reasons other than gross misconduct

 - Their hours were cut, and they no longer qualify for benefits

-Anyone with United Healthcare insurance for rehab has access to the care they need to turn their lives around.
+If the cost of addiction treatment is an obstacle to seeking treatment, it’s essential to know that most insurance companies provide at least partial coverage of expenses associated with drug and alcohol treatment.
+Anyone with United Healthcare insurance for alcohol rehab has access to the care they need to turn their lives around.
 All they need to do is verify UHC coverage and find out what restrictions there are on the providers they choose.
+United Healthcare therapy coverage allows patients to have counseling, CBT, or other therapies covered.
 With a little help, it is possible to get clean.

 Find the best treatment options.
 Call our free and confidential helpline

 - U.S. Department of Labor, Continuation of Health Coverage (COBRA). https://www.dol.gov/general/topic/health-plans/cobra

 - United Healthcare, What are HMO, PPO, EPO and POS health insurance plans? https://www.uhc.com/understanding-health-insurance/types-of-health-insurance/understanding-hmo-ppo-epo-pos